 - Are a veteran of the U.S. Armed Forces, or

-- Have a legal dependent(s), or
+- Have a legal dependent(s) other than a spouse or registered partner, or

 - Reached the age of majority (18) in California while your parents were residents of California, and they left the state to establish a residence elsewhere, and you continue to live in California after their departure